Mat-Longinow/100-days-of-code/100_days_of_code_docs/log.md

 #### Thoughts:
 Technically cheating since it's been like a week.
 But man, this past week was tough.
 But I am glad to be back at it again.

+### Day 9: Mar 11, 2020

+#### Today's Progress
+- Got my scrape script to travel to target location

+#### Thoughts:
+Got stuck on puppeteer stuff.
+Makes me miss/appreciate Cypress.
+Confusing how puppeteer is set up.
+But, feels like I am very close to what I am looking for.

+### Day 10: Mar 12, 2020

+#### Today's Progress
+- Stuck on scrape not getting to the search frame

+#### Thoughts:
+Got stuck on puppeteer stuff again.
+Trying to manipulate cookies currently.